NeuroJSON/jsonlab/README.txt

     addpath('/path/to/jsonlab');

-If you want to add this path permanently, you need to type "pathtool", browse to the jsonlab root folder and add to the list, then click "Save".
+If you want to add this path permanently, you need to type "pathtool", browse to the zmat root folder and add to the list, then click "Save".
-Then, run "rehash" in MATLAB, and type "which loadjson", if you see an output, that means JSONLab is installed for MATLAB/Octave.
+Then, run "rehash" in MATLAB, and type "which savejson", if you see an output, that means JSONLab is installed for MATLAB/Octave.

+If you use MATLAB in a shared environment such as a Linux server, the best way to add path is to type

+   mkdir ~/matlab/
+   nano ~/matlab/startup.m

+and type addpath('/path/to/jsonlab') in this file, save and quit the editor.
+MATLAB will execute this file every time it starts.
+For Octave, the file you need to edit is ~/.octaverc , where "~" is your home directory.

 -------------------------------------------------------------------------------